Dr. Thomas Swan has a PhD in psychology from the University of Otago. He has researched several psychological traits and disorders.

 This position is bolstered by the work of Richard Green, who followed the development of 78 male children, 44 of whom were identified as exhibiting feminine behaviors.
 Two-thirds of these boys became gay, as opposed to only one of the non-feminine boys.

 Can Homosexuality Be Naturally Selected?

 One potential solution is kin selection.
-Without children of their own, gay individuals will be able to provide assistance and protection to the offspring of their brothers and sisters, ensuring those offspring stand a greater chance of survival.
-By sharing some of the same genetic material, gay genes will survive in these offspring.
+Without children of their own, gay individuals can provide assistance and protection to the offspring of their brothers and sisters, ensuring that those offspring stand a better chance of survival.
+By sharing some of the same genetic material, gay genes may survive in these offspring.
 For example, feminine male Samoans, or fa'afafine, are known for their laborious dedication to family.

-A third alternative, called sexually antagonistic selection, may be more agreeable.
-Rather than the brothers of homosexual males enjoying a reproductive advantage, it is possible that sisters do instead.
-If gay genes increase one's attraction for the same sex, then siblings of the opposite sex who share this genetic material will enjoy greater heterosexual attraction.
+A third alternative, called sexually antagonistic selection, may be better supported.
+Rather than the brothers of gay males enjoying a reproductive advantage, the theory suggests that sisters do instead.
+For example, if gay genes increase same-sex attraction, then siblings of the opposite sex who share this genetic material will enjoy greater heterosexual attraction.
 This would mean that sisters of gay men (or brothers of gay women) will have more children, leading to the propagation of gay genes.

 Studies conducted in Britain and Italy have found that women with gay male relatives have significantly more children, and this occurs even if the relative is from a different generation (discounting kin selection as an explanation).
 The effect is seen in the maternal pedigree line, suggesting that gay genes exist in the X-chromosome, and supporting earlier research about the importance of the Xq28 genetic marker.

 Nature or Nurture?

 In sum, the sexually antagonistic selection theory allows gay genes to propagate through natural selection because of the benefits they bestow on siblings of the opposite sex.
 This opens the door for researchers to ask if being gay is genetic.